Scientific Programme

 Matthew Phillips (United Kingdom): Criminalization of STI transmission

-Emily Clarke (Untied Kingdom): Why did the UK change its Herpes Management in Pregnancy Guideline
+Emily Clarke (United Kingdom): Why did the UK change its Herpes Management in Pregnancy Guideline

 Raj Patel (United Kingdom): Update on subclinical shedding and transmission - can we do better?